Why Is Water Dripping from My Vents?

-If your air conditioning system is installed in the attic or on an upper floor, problems with the condensate drain could allow water to overflow the drip tray.
+If your air conditioning system is installed in the attic or on an upper floor, problems with the condensate drain could cause a water overflow from the drip tray.
 And that water can then travel to the ducts or vents.

 To solve the problem yourself, clean the drip tray and check for leaks.
 Unclog the condensate drain line using a mixture baking of soda and vinegar or a stiff wire.

 On extremely hot days, the evaporator coil of an air conditioner can freeze, especially on poorly-maintained systems.
-After power is cut and the coil begins thawing, the resulting water can overwhelm the condensate drain, allowing it to migrate to the ducts or vents on a system installed in an attic or upper floor.
+After power is cut and the coil begins thawing, the resulting water can overwhelm the condensate drain, allowing it to migrate to the ducts or vents of a system installed in an attic or on an upper floor.